-STUDENT FINANCIAL AID RIGHTS AND RESPONSIBILITIES
+STUDENT FINANCIAL AID RIGHTS AND RESPONSIBILITIES STUDENT RIGHTS

-STUDENT RIGHTS

 - Students may decline all or any part of a financial aid award.
-This must be done in writing. - Students may cancel a federal loan disbursement within 14 days of the date of disbursement notification and assume responsibility for any resulting tuition account balance. - Students will be notified in writing of any changes to financial aid eligibility and/or awards.

-- Students may request a review of a financial aid application due to special or unusual circumstances that would change the family's ability to pay and/or the cost of attendance.
+This must be done in writing. - Students may cancel a federal loan disbursement within 14 days of the date of disbursement notification and assume responsibility for any resulting tuition account balance. - Students will be notified in writing of any changes to financial aid eligibility and/or awards. - Students may request a review of a financial aid application due to special or unusual circumstances that would change the family's ability to pay and/or the cost of attendance.
 All such requests should be submitted in writing.
 The Request for Review of Special Circumstances Form is available from the Financial Aid Office.
-Supporting documentation is required. - Under the Family Education Rights and Privacy Act (FERPA), NewSchool will not release specific information about a financial aid award to third parties without the student's permission. - Students have the right to contact the Federal Student Financial Aid (FSA) Ombudsman to resolve issues related to student loans.
-More information on problem resolution and the FSA Ombudsman is provided later in this section. - Students may contact the Director of Financial Aid with any unresolved financial aid concerns.
+Supporting documentation is required. - Under FERPA, NewSchool will not release specific information about a financial aid award to third parties without the student's permission. - Students have the right to contact the Federal Student Aid (FSA) Ombudsman to resolve issues related to student loans.
+More information on problem resolution and the FSA Ombudsman is provided later in this section. - Students may contact the director of financial aid with any unresolved financial aid concerns.